-Our Club is affiliated to the Amateur Swimming Association - the national governing body for swimming and to the ASA East Region which is responsible for the administration of six counties, including Suffolk.
+Our Club is affiliated to Swim England - the national governing body for swimming and to Swim England East Region which is responsible for the administration of six counties, including Suffolk County ASA.

 West Suffolk Swimming Club has already produced swimmers who compete at both National and International levels.
 For three consecutive years we won the Top Club trophy at the annual Suffolk County Swimming Championships held in Ipswich each March, and each year many of the Championship titles are claimed by West Suffolk swimmers!
-The Club also sends strong teams to the ASA District Championships and the ASA National Championships each year.
+The Club also sends strong teams to the Swim England Regional Championships and the National Championship meets each year.

 In 2006 the club reached the B Final of the prestigious Speedo League - a great achievement by our swimmers and their coaches.

 Since the closure of both pools a few years ago which adversely affected recruitment for a period, the club has gone from strength to strength with a second place for two consecutive years in the County Championships (although the margin is narrowing all the time), and a first place in the County Development Championships in 2013.
 We have a number of swimmers who are also trying open water competition for the first time, resulting in a record medal haul at the Suffolk County Open Water Championships.